danbev/learning-crypto/notes/tuf.md

 ```

 #### Snapshot
+Snapshot roles signs a metadata file which contains information about the
-Snapshot keys are used to identify which versions of a target are in a
+latest version of the targets metadata.
+This is used to identify which versions
-repository at a certain time.
-This is used to know if there is an update
+of a target are in a repository at a certain time.
+This is used to know if there
-available (remember its call The Update Framework).
+is an update available (remember its call The Update Framework).

 So, lets add a key to the snapshot role:
 ```console